 In Version 6.0, the Configuration Manager does not store message flow definitions.
-Instead, these definitions are stored in the local file system or in an external repository associated with the workbench.
-In addition, in Version 6.0 the Configuration Manager no longer uses an external database to store the domain configuration.
-The Configuration Manager now uses an internal repository instead.
+Instead, these definitions are stored in the local file system or in an external repository that is associated with the workbench.
+In addition in Version 6.0 the Configuration Manager no longer uses an external database to store the domain configuration, but uses an internal repository instead.